 I get asked the same question a lot...Do I go overhead with overhead athletes?
 The answer is yes, but not in the way many would think.
 We don’t ever use a barbell to overhead press and rarely use a dumbbell, but we will use the Landmine to get some vertical pressing.
 But my favorite might … Continue reading How To Overhead Press with Overhead Athletes

 Happy Monday!
-Here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
+Like every other Monday, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
 Want to develop faster athletes?
 One, sprint 2-4x a week.
 Two, strength train 2-4x a week.
 Three, be patient, speed takes time.Want to be … Continue reading Monday Musings

+Happy Sunday!
 Just like every other Sunday, we have another group of podcasts and articles to read and listen to that I have dived into.
 Like every other week, there was a ton of content out there both in written form and through podcasts.
 Before we get to the weekly content, I wanted to remind … Continue reading S&C Week in Review: 10/25

 The Ring Fallout is an exercise we use in our Anti-Extension progression, after Stability Ball Rollouts but prior to a Wheel Rollout or Body Saw.
 If you have mastered the Ball Rollout, give this a try.‼️ https://www.youtube.com/watch?v=EHHN-DoK2k4&feature=youtu.be

 Over the course of the last few days and weeks I’ve shared a handful of different ways that we use tactile feedback with our core exercises — but there others ways you can use feedback to enhance training.
 Perfect example...adding a tennis ball 🎾 to the back leg of a Skater Squat.
 As you can … Continue reading Skater Squat with Tactile Feedback??